sebastiankolaczkowski/github-pages/index.md

 ---
-title: Welcome to my blog
+Better Life: Welcome to my blog
 ---

+Perhaps, this is only the beginning.